threefoldfoundation/info_african_regen/src/welcome/welcome.md

 This resource is meant to be an evolving guide for the gathering in July.
 If you have things you'd like to add, please [get in touch with Sam](https://t.me/samtaggart).

+The official event location is Jungle Paradise Resort & Spa, also known as Mbweni Ruins.

 ## Helpful Links

 - [Event Page, RSVP, & Payment](https://lu.ma/zanzibar_regen)